jmueller209/paptools/README.md

 > **Write scientific calculations the way you write them on paper.**

-`paptools` is a Python library for laboratory work, scientific calculations and engineering problems.
-It combines measured values, uncertainties, units and symbolic mathematics into a single object, allowing you to write calculations that stay close to the equations in your notebook while automatically keeping track of everything else.
+`paptools` is a Python library for laboratory work unifying core functionality of `numpy`, `sympy`, and `unyt`.
+It combines measured values, uncertainties, units and symbolic mathematics into a single object.
+The library is specifically useful in combination with Jupyter Notebooks.
 Whether you're calculating the density of a material, the period of a pendulum, or the efficiency of a heat engine, `paptools` takes care of the repetitive work:

-* 📏 Physical units
+* Physical units
-* ± Automatic uncertainty propagation
+* Automatic uncertainty propagation
-* ∑ Symbolic equations
+* Symbolic equations
-* 📝 LaTeX generation
+* LaTeX generation
-* 🔢 Scientific constants
+* Scientific constants
-* 📊 Common scientific utilities

 ---